jahidul17/QR-Generator-Tools/README.md

 ## Usage

 1. Enter the text or URL you want to encode.
-2. Click the "Generate" button.
+2. Click the "Get QR" button.
 3. View and download your QR code.